metaterminal/metaterminal.fyi/content/fiction/murder-on-the-overland-limited.md

 Louis shook his head.

 “Sontag was a train robber.
 Back when you could get away with a horse and a stick of dynamite.
 But the reason he ever did that is because a Southern Pacific Railway car chewed up his leg and didn’t have the decency to chew up the rest of him.
-Coupling and uncoupling cars, these huge masses of metal and steam?
-Once they get moving, there’s very little that’ll stop them.
-Bone won’t.
 They say we lost as many as coal miners, those days, and I believe them.
 You may not remember that, but we do.
+The brotherhoods do."

-The brotherhoods do.
-So my question to you is, are you willing to help me?”
+She paused, as if avoiding the follow-through.
+"So… are you willing to help *me*?”

-“We can’t protect each other, Ms… Millicent.
+“We can’t protect each other, Ms— Millicent.
 Do you understand that?
 If one of us gets tied up with this, we were the only one.
-Doesn’t matter who.
+It doesn’t matter who gets caught.
 It looks worse if both of us were involved in this.”

 “Why wouldn’t people assume we were working together?”

 Louis felt something strange, like someone was looming behind him.
 A grim inevitability was pulling him along.
-Nerves, he thought, and took a drink.
+Nerves, he thought.

 “You disagree with the new labor law.
 You’ve stopped the train to try and extort me.
 Convince me to stop it from passing.
 I don’t know, you make it work.
 You like your long hours, you like the pay, and you’re not really that into the brotherhood anyway.